 All steps are represented in the BCMA by a single order and a single order ID.

 Some pump models may support different dosing units (RXG-15 and 16) among steps (see Example 2 in the DEV TF vol 1, Section 4.4).

+RXG-5 Give Amount – Minimum when present, contains the volume of fluid to be administered for each step.

+RXG-32 Dispense Amount and RXG-33 Dispense Units are only included for a multistep program and contain the total volume to be delivered (Total VTBI) across all steps if the total amount is known.
+If present, the values are required to be the same in each RXG segment of the multistep program.
+When this field is empty, there should be no implication made about the volume of fluid to be administered.

 PCD-03 message structure